mpv-player/mpv/DOCS/man/vo.rst

     Hardware decoding over OpenGL-interop is supported to some degree.
-Note that in this mode, some corner case might not be gracefully handled, and colorspace conversion and chroma upsampling is generally in the hand of the hardware decoder APIs.
+Note that in this mode, some corner case might not be gracefully handled, and color space conversion and chroma upsampling is generally in the hand of the hardware decoder APIs.

     ``lscale=<filter>``